 The Root Stanzas of the Middle Way: The Mulamadhyamakakarika – Nagarjuna, trans.
 Padmakara Translation Group (Shambhala, 2016).
 One of the more readable (and, we presume, reliable) translations of the MMK.
 Includes the Tibetan text as well, which is beautiful to look at even if not readable for those without Tibetan language skills.

 Inside Vasubandhu’s Yogacara: A Practitioner’s Guide – Ben Connelly (Wisdom Publications, 2016).
-Useful and inspiring step-by-step commentary on Vasubandhu’s “Thirty Verses on Consciousness Only.”
-Connelly’s focus on plain-language interpretation and applying the lessons of the text to everyday practice make him a fellow-traveler in the mission of deepdharma.org.
+Verse-by-verse commentary, written in self-reflective and inspirational style, on Vasubandhu’s “Thirty Verses on Consciousness Only.”
+Connelly’s focus on plain-language interpretation and applying the lessons of the text make this important text accessible to a casual reader, even if leaving aside philosophical depth.

 Buddhism (Scriptures) and Buddhist Practice

 From the vast Buddhist canon, here are two scriptures with commentaries that are accessible to beginners yet worthy of several lifetimes of study.

 Buddhism: One Teacher Many Traditions — Thubten Chodron and His Holiness The Dalai Lama (Wisdom Publications, 2017).
 A very new look at the core teachings by a nun who teaches with freshness and warmth.

 The Way of the Bodhisattva — Shantideva, trans.
 Padmakara Translation Committee (Shambala Classics, 2006).
 One of the five root texts in Tibetan Buddhism.
 Everything you need to know to be a Bodhisattva is here, in this gracious and grateful translation.
 Very readable.

 Poetry and other General Interest